vulkomilev/oumi/docs/user_guides/infer/infer.md

 ### Distributed Inference

-For large-scale inference across multiple GPUs or machines, see the following tutorial for inference with Llama 3.1 70B on {gh}`notebooks/Oumi - Using vLLM Engine for Inference.ipynb`.
+For large-scale inference across multiple GPUs or machines, see the following tutorial for inference with Llama 3.1 70B on {gh}`<GitHub> notebooks/Oumi - Using vLLM Engine for Inference.ipynb`.

 ## Next Steps